Upwey Potters Annual Exhibition

 Welcome to the Upwey Potters webpage about their activities during their annual show.

-Visit this webpage to find out about workshops.
+The event featured Raku firing workshops and Painting with Clay Sessions.
+Visit this webpage to find out about them.

 Hand built stoneware vessels which evoke the colours and forms of the coastal cliffs and beaches.
 Multi-sectional sculptures are suitable for the garden.